VladKochetov007/quick_trade/docs/docs/quick_trade/utils.md

 ## get_diff

 Function for getting the price movement from the current one to TP or SL.
-Mainly SL

 | param  | type | description |
 | :---: | :---: | :---: |